bragonya/SOLID-Principles-Exercise/README.md

 3. Assert that tires aren't working well after 3 uses (3 calls to drive method)
 4. Assert that driver can't perform a trip if the car is not working well.
 5. Assert that the car won't be repair if the money is not enough.

+## How it works?
+Create a branch and try to solve these problems.
+Try to be creative, you can do anything as you think necessary.

+You should to use at least:
+ * SOLID principles

+Optionally
+ * Dagger 2